SubashriR-DS/Power-BI/1. Discover What’s Driving Your Chocolate Sales/README.md

 # Title of the Dashboard :Discoer What's Driing Your Chocolate Sales

 ## Project Overview
-Every chocolate box sold has a story—about what people choose, when they buy it, where they live, and who sold it to them.
+Every chocolate box sold has a story about what people choose, when they buy it, where they live, and who sold it to them.

 ### In this project, I wanted to answer one key question:
 ### Which chocolates sell the most, in which places, and why?